quiet-node/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockNodeConnectionManager.md

 This document describes the internal design and responsibilities of the `BlockNodeConnectionManager` class.
 This component manages active connections, handling connection lifecycle, and coordinating with individual connection instances.
 There should be only one active connection at a time.
-The class also interacts with the `BlockStreamStateManager` to synchronize stream state.
+The class also interacts with the `BlockBufferService` to synchronize stream state.

 ## Definitions